The Top 20 Japanese Restaurants in Singapore

 Total Scores

-The food quality here is the main highlight, which says a lot about the price point.
-It’s quite expensive to dine at Yen Yakiniku, but for the premium meat and attentive service, it’s worth every penny you spend here.
+Given the food quality here, it’s quite expensive to dine at Yen Yakiniku.
+But for the premium meat and attentive service, it’s worth every penny you spend.

-The ambience also speaks volumes about the premium you’re paying for.
-Staff members are friendly, and the environment is perfect for a romantic Japanese restaurant experience.
+Moreover, the ambience also speaks volumes about the premium you’re paying for.
+It was quiet and elegant enough for a romantic dinner date for two!

 That said, only dinner is served here.
 Lunch hours are not available, which could upset some guests who prefer Japanese food earlier in the day.